 If positive, tests for cystic fibrosis

-Prenatal ultrasonography can detect changes in utero suggestive of cystic fibrosis and meconium ileus (eg, dilated bowel, polyhydramnios), but these changes are not specific.
+Prenatal ultrasound can detect changes in utero suggestive of cystic fibrosis and meconium ileus (eg, dilated bowel, polyhydramnios), but these changes are not specific.
+Prenatal ultrasound may also detect ascites, calcifications, and pseudocysts associated with meconium peritonitis.

 Patients diagnosed with meconium ileus should be tested for cystic fibrosis.